galakita/.github/profile/README.md

 # Welcome to GalaKita Project Repository

-GalaKita is Software As A Service (SAAS) that provide you a service to create event invitation page like wedding.
+GalaKita is Software as a Service (SaaS) that provide you a service to create event invitation page like wedding.

 ## Technology Stack: